-When you are fishing an entire day, or over the weekend, naturally, you will want to have some lighter snacks in between meals.
+When you are fishing an entire day, or over the weekend, naturally, you will want to have some light snacks in between meals.

-The above mentioned nuts and bananas are just two of numerous alternatives you can bring on your trip.
+The above-mentioned nuts and bananas are just two of the numerous alternatives you can bring on your trip.
 Apples are another great and easy fruit to bring with you.

 Of course, you don’t have to go all healthy.
 Chocolate is a great snack that can fill you up and give you a lot of energy fairly quickly.
 Chips are just nice to eat in between sometimes, even though they won’t give you much nourishment.